wagerr/Wagerr-FAQ/guide.md

 If we were to solely use BTC, ETH or various stable coins, then this would be no different to many of the sportsbooks that you likely see and use today.
 Wagerr is a new business model that requires WGR for the model to work.
 We envision in the future that businesses will utilise the Wagerr protocol to operate their sportsbook more efficiently and provide users an option to gamble with their preferred currency, be that USD, BTC or something else.

 Therefore, if you wish to use the Wagerr betting platform directly you will need to obtain WGR first.
 Read more about how to purchase WGR here.

-## How can I purchase Wagerr?
-WGR can be purchased using your debit or credit card via [instaswap.io](https://instaswap.io).
-Instaswap also provides a crypto currency to WGR swap service for those that do not wish to register with one of our Cryptocurrency exchanges to purchase WGR directly.

-We keep an up to date list of exchanges that support WGR on our website [here](https://wagerr.com/en/get-wallet).

 ## How is Wagerr transparent?